Last updated on May 1st, 2019

 In case you looking for long-term accommodation, head here, where I described our struggle of finding a neat flat in Edinburgh.

 In case, you’re interested in visiting Edinburgh for a short-term and looking for great affordable hotels and guesthouses in Edinburgh, keep reading this post.
-I’ve lived in Edinburgh for already more than 1.5 years and had countless visits of friends to Edinburgh, so I decided to create this post in order to help you to decide where to stay in Edinburgh.
-Edinburgh is an extremely appealing destination for all the foreign tourist right now because British pound is especially weak right now.
+I lived in Edinburgh for more than 1.5 years and had countless visits of friends to Edinburgh, so I decided to create this post in order to help you to decide where to stay in Edinburgh.
+These are generally great budget hotels located close to the city centre (most of them are located further than walking distance to the Old Town, however, you can always hop on a bus and get to the Edinburgh City Centre in 10 minutes).

-General tips for finding good affordable hotels in Edinburgh
+General tips for finding great cheap hotels in Edinburgh

-Best location in Edinburgh is obviously the city centre, however, some zones like Cowgate should be better avoided (unless you want to hear plenty of drunk people shouting just under your window).
+Best location in Edinburgh is obviously the city centre (the Old Town and part of the New Town), however, some zones like Cowgate should be better avoided (unless you want to hear plenty of drunk people shouting just under your window).
 It doesn’t make much sense to live close to the airport, but it does make sense to live close to some park (Holyrood park is great as well as the Meadows).

-The zone near the Edinburgh university and further down the Nicholson street is really affordable and has plenty of budget-friendly food places for students and everybody who happened to be in this zone.
+The zone near Edinburgh University and further down the Nicholson street is really affordable and has plenty of budget-friendly food places for students and everybody who happened to be in this zone.

 Best affordable hotels in Edinburgh